-As a multi-stakeholder initiative – governed by industry associations, trade unions, and (labour) NGOs and working with member brands – we have a unique position to include the perspectives from both production and market countries in effective conversations around proposed policies at crucial levels.
-Given the globally interwoven working relationships within the garment supply chain, we engage with policy- and decision-makers at a state level in production and market countries, and on a supranational level mainly at the EU.
+Being a multi-stakeholder, we can involve the perspectives of both production and market countries in discussions around proposed policies on varying governance levels.
+This includes those of policy- and decision-makers at state level in both production and market countries, and on a supranational level mainly at the EU.

-Our member companies are crucial actors in this context.
-They provide evidence that responsible business conduct can be economically viable even for small and medium-sized enterprises (SMEs).
-This invalidates the widespread presumption that only large enterprises can afford to carry out human rights due diligence.
-With 95% of the garment industry comprising SMEs, their consideration in policy and legal work is necessary to create meaningful impact for workers and to shape a level-playing field for the business leaders within this space.
+Our member brands are crucial actors in this context.
+They prove that responsible business conduct can be economically viable even for small and medium-sized enterprises (SMEs).
+This counteracts the widespread misconception that only large enterprises can afford to carry out human rights due diligence due to high financial and administrative burdens.
+With 95% of the garment industry comprising SMEs, their consideration in policy and legal work is crucial for creating meaningful impact for workers and shaping a level-playing field for the business leaders within this space.

 Here are some of our positions, statements, letters, and reactions to diverse policy proposals: